Ubuntu-Danmark/ubuntudanmark.dk/wp-content/plugins/facebook-members/readme.txt

 = 5.7 =
 * Compatibility with WordPress 4.0
-* Now on <a href="https://github.com/Crunchify/Facebook-Members">Github</a>.
-Found a bug and want to contribute?
-Please fork repo and start enhancing plugin.

 = 5.5.1 =
 * Left 5px border issue fixed for class postbox